rolandholik/TSEM/Documentation/admin-guide/LSM/tsem.rst

 orchestration and security modeling but are constrained by: 'Too Busy Don't Have Time To Read Any Documentation'.

+Access to the securityfs filesystem is required by the trust orchestrators.
+The filesystem should be automatically mounted by major distributions, if not, the following command can be used to mount the filesystem:

+mount -t securityfs securityfs /sys/kernel/security

 A kernel with TSEM support in its list of enabled LSM's must be available for use.
 A TSEM enabled kernel will have the tsem keyword in the following file:

 /sys/kernel/security/lsm

-The trust orchestrators need to have access to the TSEM management filesystem, that after boot, can be mounted with the following
+The trust orchestrators access the TSEM management filesystem through the following directory in the securityfs filesystem:
-command:

-mount -t tsemfs tsemfs /sys/fs/tsem
+/sys/kernel/security/tsem

 For experimentation, or integrating TSEM modeling into a CI development workflow, modeling can be restricted to subordinate